Friday, October 17, 2008

 Trees, park benches, people and free Wi-Fi in Fitzroy Street Park (Albert Park on Fitzroy Street)

-The reality (Albert Park on Fitzroy Street) today
+The reality (Albert Park on Fitzroy Street) pre-May 2010

 Port Phillip Strategic Management Plan - Albert Park on Fitzroy Street - Is this happening?